my-master/HashingTfidfVectorizer/README.md

 * hash
 * parallel computing
 * fast implementation of [SpaCy](https://spacy.io/) tokenizer
-* SQLite iterator (it's not necessary to use it, but if you have a SQLite textual database, it may be fun)
+* SQLite iterators (it's not necessary to use it, but if you have a SQLite textual database, it may be fun)

 Though I'm still working on imporving of the parallel computing part.